ByungJun25/spring-instant/spring-security-instant/README.md

 * Who doesn't want to spend much time to apply spring security for prototype application or toy project.
 * Who doesn't know about spring security but need a spring security for toy project.

-## Support
-* Support `yaml` based configuration.
+## What can you configure via `yaml`
-* form based login and logout.
+* support a form based login and logout.
-* validate authentication of ajax communication.
+* support to validate authentication of ajax communication.
-* configure CORS.
+* support to configure basic CORS.
+* support to configure basic CSRF.
-* configure CSRF(default, disable and cookieRepository).
+* support to configure rememberMe.
-* configure session management's creation policy.
+* support to configure basic session management.
-* default passwordEncoder.

 ## Requirement
 * Spring boot 2.4.2+